patrickdappollonio/http-server/docs/force-download.md

 ## Limitations

 - **Markdown in directory listing**: When using the directory listing feature, Markdown files (like `README.md`) that are rendered as part of the page won't be affected by this flag, since they're processed before the file serving logic is applied.
-- **Direct markdown links**: If a user directly accesses a Markdown file via URL (not through directory listing), the force-download setting will apply if `.md` or `.markdown` is in the list of extensions.
+- **Direct markdown links**: If a user directly accesses a Markdown file and the directory listing is enabled, then Markdown files will not be force downloaded.
 - **Case sensitivity**: All matches are case-insensitive for consistency across different operating systems.
-- **Skip list precedence**: The skip list (`--skip-force-download-files`) takes precedence over the force-download list.
-If a file matches both lists, it will be served normally (not force-downloaded).

 ## Examples